haithembelhaj/slim-router/README.md

 	/*
 	* Navigate to route
-	* the navigate method takes two extra argument trigger and replace
+	* the navigate method takes two extra arguments trigger and replace
 	* trigger is by default true and replace is by default false */